stepcode/stepcode.github.io/List_of_projects.md

     coverage of an EXPRESS schema

--   Expected Results: Testing translators and other implementations based on SCL requires a library of test cases.
+-   Expected Results: Testing translators and other implementations based on SC requires a library of test cases.
 Given an EXPRESS schema, generate part21 files and validate them against the schema and analyze the test coverage of the part21reader.
 Use random and/or structured generation methods to enhance test coverage.

--   Knowledge Prerequisite: SCL currently supports C++ and python code generation.
+-   Knowledge Prerequisite: SC currently supports C++ and python code generation.

 Project: Part 11 (EXPRESS) Test Coverage Generation and Reporting